Free Schengen Calculator

 Latest news on Schengen visa rules, ETIAS/EES, border-control checks, and entry requirements for travel planning.

-The EU's Entry/Exit System is now fully operational, replacing passport stamps with biometric tracking for non-EU travelers at all Schengen borders.
+The EU's Entry/Exit System is now fully operational, automating the 90 180 rule for non-EU travelers to ensure accurate tracking of short-stay limits.